ArshMov/Arsh/README.md

 # Arsh

 # 💫 About Me:
-Programmer in Python, Html, Css and JavaScript languages
+Programmer in Python, Html and Css languages

 ## 🌐 Socials: